mikekistler/aspnet-whats-new/README.md

 - Use POCO objects with explicitly defined properties that are safe to modify.
 - Avoid exposing sensitive or security-critical properties in the target object.
 - If no POCO object is used, validate the patched object after applying operations to ensure business rules and invariants are not violated.

-> [!IMPORTANT]
-> One difference in behavior in with the System.Text.Json-serializer is that JsonPatch library relies on the runtime type information during patching.
-This means, that when applying a patch to (for example) a list of Employee objects, and there are items which are of type derieved from the Employee type, a patch request can target these specific type properties and modify them as needed.

 #### Authentication and Authorization